 Nevertheless, nobody else has published anything about my Grandma Maud.
 So I’m glad Aunt Charlotte wrote as much as she did.
 “If you don’t like how the story was written, write it yourself,” they say.

 Still, I resent she used Grandmother — Matriarch Maud Lucinda McDonald LeBaron’s story to draw in Grandmother’s progeny, relatives, and others, so as to promote her’s (Charlotte’s) and Uncle Joel’s Church of the Firstborn doctrine — a la Charlotte LeBaron’s viewpoint.
-“Maud’s Story” really should be “Charlotte’s Story.”
+In that sense, “Maud’s Story” really should be “Charlotte’s Story.”

-But to give Aunt Charlotte credit, though I was disappointed “Maud’s Story” wasn’t imbued with more of Grandmother’s colorful history, she includes in her booklet numerous short vignettes that are: “Quotes from Grandma’s Notes.”
+But to give Aunt Charlotte credit, though I was disappointed “Maud’s Story” wasn’t imbued with more of Grandmother’s colorful history, she includes in her booklet numerous short vignettes which I’ve coined: “Quotes from Grandma’s Notes.”

-Perhaps, to get more of Grandmother’s history, Charlotte expects us to read “The LeBaron Story,” which she also penned with her husband, my Uncle Verlan.
-(This book is another apologists’ chronicle largely written to preach the Church of the Firstborn doctrine.)
+Perhaps, to get more of Grandmother’s history, Charlotte expects us to read “The LeBaron Story,” which she also helped her husband, my Uncle Verlan, pen.
+(This book strikes me as an apologists’ chronicle, and also largely written to preach the Church of the Firstborn doctrine.)

-Even so, other criticisms I have are: The book’s general flavor is biased and provincial.
-Written with an attempt to whitewash and glorify the Alma Dayer and Maud LeBaron family, it is meant to make “The Mexico LeBarons” look like “a Godly family with a saintly mission.”
+Other criticisms I have are: The book’s general flavor is biased and provincial.
+It appears to me to have been written with an attempt to whitewash and glorify the Alma Dayer and Maud Lucinda McDonald LeBaron family, and to make “The Mexico LeBarons” look like “a Godly family with a saintly mission.”

-I find its covert preaching of the Church of the First Born dogma distasteful — especially the revising of its doctrine and history to make it more palatable than it was when my Uncles Ervil and Joel LeBaron first spawned this sect/cult in 1953.
+I find its covert preaching of the Church of the First Born dogma distasteful — especially the revising of its doctrine and history to make it more palatable than it was when my Uncles Ervil and Joel LeBaron first spawned this sect/cult in the early to mid-1950s.

 To be sure, Aunt Charlotte has rewritten history in “The LeBaron Story” and “Maud’s Story” so as to turn Uncle Joel into a Prophet, Saint, and Martyr — And his untimely murder into “A Modern-Day Cain and Abel Story.”
 But there is a lot more to this dirty tale than meets the eye.
-So “Charlotte’s Story” is mostly myth in the making.
+So “Charlotte’s Story” is as much myth in the making as it is history.

-My final thoughts on “Maud’s Story” are: Grandmother should have given a sermon or two in church if she was as well-versed in the cult’s dogma as she appears to be in Charlotte’s short biography where Charlotte uses Grandmother Maud to her own advantage by having her put forth and preach Joel’s dogma, no less.
-LOL!
+My final thoughts on “Maud’s Story” are: Grandmother should have given a sermon or two in church if she was as well-versed in the cult’s dogma as she appears to be in Charlotte’s short biography where she uses Grandmother Maud to preach Joel’s dogma.

 In truth, Grandmother was a musician and homemaker… no Scriptorian.
 She left the preaching and proselytizing up to leaders in the cult.
 Preferred to be in the kitchen cooking.

-Perhaps Aunt Charlotte doesn’t know it, but William Tucker and Ervil LeBaron put their heads together and wrote those letters Charlotte says Grandma wrote to Spencer W. Kimball!
+Perhaps Aunt Charlotte doesn’t know it, but William Tucker and Ervil LeBaron put their heads together and wrote a good part of those letters Charlotte says Grandma wrote to Spencer W. Kimball!

 They figured he would read a letter from her, though not literature from her sons and their LeBaron dogma.
 (So they were sneaking up on Pres.
 Kimball by way of his old friend, Maud.)*

 You only have to look at Grandma’s “Notes ‘n’ Quotes” Charlotte wrote “in Grandma’s own words” to get a good example of how Grandmother wrote.
-When you compare “Grandma’s words” to those eruditely-written letters to Spencer W. Kimball, you can easily see they were NOT written by Grandma LeBaron.
+When you compare “Grandma’s words” to those eruditely-written letters to Spencer W. Kimball, you can easily see they were NOT put together by Grandma LeBaron.

 Though I could say more, I’ll close with: Should anyone ever do a reprint of “Maud’s Story,” please get a good Editor to go over it beforehand.
 And also, do not run Grandmother’s “Notes ‘n’ Quotes” together as if they were one organized piece.
 They’re not!